5u623l20/ansible-role-pgsql/README.md

     value: '{{ pgsql_unix_socket_directories | join(",") }}'
 ```

 Global configuration options that will be set in `postgresql.conf`.
-Note that for RHEL/CentOS 6 (or very old versions of PostgreSQL), you need to at least override this variable and set the `option` to `unix_socket_directory`.

 ```yaml
 pgsql_hba_entries: